Wellnhoferia

 Wellnhoferia (named after Peter Wellnhofer) is a genus of early prehistoric bird-like theropod dinosaur closely related to Archaeopteryx.
 It lived in what is now Germany, during the Late Jurassic.
 While Wellnhoferia was similar to Archaeopteryx, it had a shorter tail and its fourth toe was shorter than in Archaeopteryx.
 Andrzej Elżanowski (2001) of the Institute of Zoology of the University of Wrocław, Poland, determined the differences resulted from a "phylogenetic reduction rather than individual variation."

 The type specimen is the Solnhofen Specimen of Archaeopteryx (BSP 1999).
-Discovered in the 1960s near Eichstätt, Germany and described in 1988 by Wellnhofer (as a specimen of Archaeopteryx), it is currently located at the Bürgermeister-Müller-Museum in Solnhofen.
+Discovered in the 1960s near Eichstätt, Germany and described in 1988 by Wellnhofer (as a specimen of Archaeopteryx), it is now in the Bürgermeister-Müller-Museum in Solnhofen.
 It was originally classified as a Compsognathus by an amateur collector.

 Although Elżanowski found significant differences between Wellnhoferia and Archaeopteryx, a 2007 study by Mayr et al. found Wellnhoferia was a specimen of Archaeopteryx lithographica.
 Senter and Robins (2003), however, supported Elżanowski's naming of a new genus.